Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 Refer to the [Add Attributes to API Keys](../account-management/attributes/add-attributes-api.md) section for instructions on adding attributes to API keys.

-Create two collections which will contain customer data for the examples: `item` and `customer`.
+Create two collections that will contain customer data for the examples: `item` and `customer`.

 Add the following data to the `item` collection: